 6) Severity of Injury

 Generally speaking, the more severe an injury, the more likely a jury awards a high verdict.
-Potential for a high verdict also equates to more risk that a personal injury attorney is willing to take in many cases.
+The potential for a high verdict also equates to more risk that an attorney is willing to take in many cases.
 But remember, severity is in the eye of the beholder.
 What seems severe to you, may not be seen as severe to the average juror or lawyer.
 An attorney may not take your case if she feels that your injuries are not substantial in the eyes of others.
 Furthermore, a high verdict is worthless without a deep pocket to recover it from.
 Thus, this is not the sole consideration.

 8) Medical Care Issues

 The type and timing of your medical care can affect the strength and/or value of your case.
 You are allowed to ask a jury for reasonable and necessary medical care caused by another person’s negligence.
 This is a question for juries to decide, however, and the defense can bring their own doctors to challenge the care you receive.
 If your doctor’s bill is higher than most, they will challenge this.
 Here are several medical care issues that can weigh into an attorney’s decision not to take your case:

 - Experimental or New Medical Procedures.
 If you sought questionable or experimental types of medical care or care for unrelated matters and you claim it was necessary due to an injury, the jury is less likely to believe you not only about this but about anything else you claim.

 - Delays and Gaps in Medical Care.
 Jurors tend to think that if you are in pain, you will find a way to go see a doctor.
 Thus, delays and gaps in receiving medical care often raise doubt with jurors as to whether or not you were really “all that hurt.”.
 Defense lawyers know this.
 As a result, they will argue you did not seek care immediately because you were not really hurt.